jinpark-pro/swift_data_collections/README.md

       ```

   - The base URL will always fetch information for today's photo.
 You can experiment with the URL by adding a date query, using the YYYY-MM-DD format, to access photos from any day after 1995-06-16.

+#### Modify a URL with URL Components

+- This optional section explores how to use the `URLComponents` type to create URLs without having to manually create a full URL string to pass into the `URL(string:)` initializer.
+- You learned earlier in this lesson that there are restrictions on what can and can't be included in a URL.
+Looking back at the list of valid URL characters, you'll notice that it doesn't include the space character.
+There is a workaround for this problem: If you need to build a URL string that contains an invalid character, you can use a special format called percent-encoding, which represents certain characters with the percent sign (`%`) followed by a number.
+For example, a space is percent-encoded as `%20`.
+- More generally, you'll often need to generate the different parts of a URL dynamically—especially if the URL will have query parameters.
+- Fortunately, there's no need to memorize all the invalid characters and their percent-encoded replacements, nor how to construct valid query strings or other parts of a URL.
+The `Foundation` framework defines a type called `URLComponents` that will help you parse, read, or create all the parts of a URL in a safe, accurate way. `URLComponents` is especially useful when creating queries for URL instances.
+- Create a new `URLComponents` instance that uses the base URL of the NASA APOD API (https://api.nasa.gov/planetary/apod).
+Then add `URLQueryItems` for the `api_key` and a `date`.
+- A `URLQueryItem` is simply a single key/value pair, much like a `[String:String]` dictionary with one element.
+It would be a little bit easier to type if you could supply a dictionary directly — and maybe even easier to read.
+Use the `map()` function to map a `[String: String]` to an array of `URLQueryItems` to pass to the `queryItems` property on `URLComponents`.

+  - ```swift
+      var urlComponents = URLComponents(string: "https://api.nasa.gov/planetary/apod")!
+      urlComponents.queryItems = [
+          "api_key": "DEMO_KEY",
+          "date": "2013-07-16"
+      ].map { URLQueryItem(name: $0.key, value: $0.value) }

+      Task {
+          let (data, response) = try await URLSession.shared.data(from: urlComponents.url!)

+          if let httpResponse = response as?
+HTTPURLResponse,
+              httpResponse.statusCode == 200,
+              let string = String(data: data, encoding: .utf8) {
+                  print(string)
+          }
+      }
+    ```

+- The response you receive with your programmatically generated URL should look similar to your previous result.
+You can use this same technique in other projects when you need to dynamically generate URLs with queries — which you'll do in later lessons.

+#### Wrap-up (HTTP and URL)

+- You made it!
+It's no simple task to understand how networking works and how to perform a simple network request using Swift code.
+You'll continue building on your skills in the next two lessons.
+First, you'll learn how to take the data returned from an API and convert it into model objects.
+Next, you'll learn where to put the networking code in an Xcode project and how to update the user interface with data fetched from an API.